Creating hexagonal skill tree

 Note: You can easily separate your hexagon svg into six different path elements for each side by provding it to an AI language model and asking it to do so.

 Our hexagon elements will consist of a hexagon SVG as the outline shape of the element and a content div that will hold the skill icon, which will be placed as a mask image.
+We will leverage the power of CSS masks to create different color icons for the skills while keeping the background transparent.

 Categorizing the skills

 We are going to categorize the skills by their type (strength, durability, health, etc) and apply different colors to the hexagons.
 We can easily do that by applying different classes to the hexagon elements.
+And use the classes with the help of CSS variables to apply different colors to the hexagons.

-And now simply apply the variable to the svg path element.
+And now simply apply the variable to the svg path

-With this setup we can easily change the color of the hexagons based on the skill type as the --shadow-color variable will take the color from the category class placed on the parent.
+With this setup we can easily change the color of the hexagons based on the skill type as the --shadow-color

 Arrange the hexagons on the skill tree